 How Hot Is It?

-Painting at just the right temperature is important to get a nice looking finished result.
+Painting at just the right temperature and humidity is important to get a nice looking finished result.
 Here in Arizona, bitter cold is seldom an issue.
 At these temperatures paint has a tough time drying at all.
 However, extreme heat also influences paint.

 Painting in excessive heat can be uncomfortable for the painter, but it is also not good for the paint.
 Too much heat can cause the surface of the paint to skin over well before the bottom layers have a chance to dry.
 Painting in extreme temperatures causes other issues as well.

 If the temperature is too hot the paint will dry faster than normal.
 Bumps and blisters can form.
 Other imperfections can occur too.
 The paint can crack or become discolored.
 It may lift from the surface when it is overheated.

 Types of paint have different properties that have an impact on drying characteristics.
 Oil-based paints should not be used if the temperature is going to be less than 45° or 7° C within a two-day time frame.
 Latex and acrylic paints should be used at temperatures above 50° or 10° C.

 Painting in lower temperatures causes the paint to become thicker.
 The thicker coat of paint takes longer to dry.
 Oil-based paints take longer to oxidize in cooler temperatures.
 Cooler temperatures also mean that solvents will take longer to evaporate.
 Curing rates for paints are much slower in cool temperatures so you will need to be patient and wait at least 24 hours before applying a second coat.